-Once a complaint has been determined to allege a non-academic violation, the Student Conduct Officer will meet with the accused student, after giving a written notice of the time and place of the meeting and its purpose.
+Once a complaint has been determined to allege a non-academic violation, the Student Conduct Officer or designee will meet with the accused student, after giving a written notice sent to the student's YC email address.
+The written notice will provide notice of the time and place of the meeting and its purpose.
 The written notice will advise the student of the allegations made, and the sections of the Student Code which were allegedly violated.
-At the meeting, the conduct officer will give the student an opportunity to respond.
+At the meeting, the Conduct Officer will give the student an opportunity to respond.
 Informal resolution may be discussed.
-After this meeting, the Student Conduct Officer must make a written determination with one of the following three statements:
+After this meeting, the Conduct Officer will make a written determination which may include:

-- A statement dismissing the conduct proceedings, based upon a determination that there has been no violation. - A statement of the informal resolution agreement between the student and the Student Conduct Officer including any sanctions imposed.
-The resolution must be signed by both the Conduct Officer and the student.
-The decision of the Conduct Officer at this level is final.
-If a resolution agreement is made and the student fails to comply with the agreement, higher level sanctions or restrictions may result. - A statement referring the matter to a formal conduct hearing.
+- A determination to dismiss the conduct proceedings, based upon a determination that there has been no violation. - A determination of an informal resolution agreement, if one has been achieved, between the student and the Student Conduct Officer including any sanctions imposed.
+The decision of the Conduct Officer at this level is final and may not be appealed.
+If a resolution agreement is made and the student fails to comply with the agreement, higher level sanctions or restrictions may result. - A determination that the student has violated the Student Code of Conduct and an informal resolution was not achieved.
+The Conduct Officer will make a finding of the recommended sanction(s) consistent with the nature and seriousness of the violation(s).
+The Student Conduct Officer will inform the accused student of the right to a formal hearing as provided below under the section entitled "Formal Hearing."